Giuco/data-structures-and-algorithms/README.md

 https://www.coursera.org/specializations/data-structures-algorithms

-All solutions presented in this repository have already been tested and aproved on the Coursera platform.
+All solutions presented in this repository have already been tested and approved on the Coursera platform.

 #### References:
 ##### Course 1